Lance Hughey Crappie Guide Service

 Horsepower per Engine: 150

-Get ready for a laid-back day of crappie fishing on beautiful Beaver Lake with Lance Hughey Crappie Guide Service.
-You'll spend 6-8 hours on the water in a spacious 19-foot Ranger fiberglass boat, fully decked out with top-notch electronics and all the gear you need.
-This trip is perfect whether you're new to crappie fishing or have been doing it for years.
-Your local guide knows all the best spots on Beaver Lake and will share proven techniques to help you reel in some slab crappie.
-With room for up to 3 guests, you can bring a couple friends or family members along for the fun.
-Just remember your fishing license, pack a lunch and drinks, and leave the rest to us.
-It's a great way to enjoy a relaxing day on the lake while improving your crappie fishing skills.
+Get ready for some laid-back crappie fishing on beautiful Beaver Lake with Lance Hughey Crappie Guide Service.
+You'll spend 6 relaxing hours on the water in a spacious 19-foot Ranger fiberglass boat, fully decked out with top-notch electronics and all the gear you need.
+Whether you're new to fishing or an old pro, Lance knows all the best spots and techniques to help you reel in some nice slabs.
+The comfortable boat has plenty of room for up to 3 people to fish at once.
+Just bring your fishing license, some snacks, and drinks - Lance takes care of the rest.
+It's the perfect way to spend a half day on the lake, learning new skills and hopefully catching a bunch of tasty crappie.
+Remember, deposits can't be refunded, so check out the Trips & Rates page for details before booking your outing.

 Lance Hughey Crappie Guide Service